risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-aggregate.md

 - `relative_error`: Optional.
 Specifies the maximum allowed error in the approximation.
 Defaults to 0.01 (1%).
 - `percentile_column`: The column from which to calculate the percentile.
 Must be of a numeric type.

-This example calculate the 50th percentile of a numeric column with the default relative error:
+This example calculates the 50th percentile of a numeric column with the default relative error:

 ```sql title=Example
 SELECT approx_percentile(0.5) WITHIN GROUP (ORDER BY column1) FROM table1;